Can Facial Acupuncture Ease Fine Lines & Wrinkles? Here's The 101

 This ancient practice has been clinically studied in recent years with promising results.
-For example, one study looked at the efficacy of facial acupuncture in treating nasolabial folds and eye wrinkles in participants aged 20 to late 70s.
+For example, one study1 looked at the efficacy of facial acupuncture in treating nasolabial folds and eye wrinkles in participants aged 20 to late 70s.
 This study concluded that facial acupuncture did, in fact, improve the appearance of nasolabial folds and eye wrinkles, “suggesting that this technique is a safe and effective method for the improvement of facial skin conditions,” researchers said.

-Another study set out to determine if facial cosmetic acupuncture (FCA) could improve facial elasticity.
+Another study2 set out to determine if facial cosmetic acupuncture (FCA) could improve facial elasticity.
 The result?
 A significant improvement was shown among 27 women, ages 40 to 59.
 In this study, the participants completed five treatment sessions before measuring the results.

 Experts suspect this practice can ease fine lines and wrinkles by triggering a few different mechanisms in the skin.
 “By supporting a release of tension in the underlying musculature, and by encouraging circulation, re-invigoration, and collagen production, acupuncture can help the appearance of fine lines,” holistic celebrity aesthetician Tammy Fender tells mbg.